 The insurance industry is a competitive sector representing an estimated $507 billion or 2.7 percent of the US Gross Domestic Product.
 As customers become increasingly selective about tailoring their insurance purchases to their unique needs, leading insurers are exploring how machine learning (ML) can improve business operations and customer satisfaction.

-However, no sources have taken a comprehensive look at the impact of AI among the leading insurance companies in the U.S. We researched this sector in depth to help answer questions business leaders are asking today:
+No other sources have taken a comprehensive look at the impact of AI among the leading insurance companies in the U.S. We researched this sector in depth to help answer questions business leaders are asking today:

 - What types of ML applications are currently in use by leading insurance companies such as Allstate and Progressive?